angel-vlzqz/Computer-Architecture/CLC - Memory Cache Simulator and MIPS Assembly/Part 2/Program 1/README.md

 #This Zip File Includes:
 	- Program1Information.docx: This the documentation for the assignment

 	- Program1.asm: This asm file when run finds the sum of two integers
+		- To Run this file open it in QtSpim.
+Once QtSpim is open load and intialize this file.
+Once that is complete run the program and open the console window.
+		Follow the prompts on the console window until the program is finished.

 	- README.txt: (This file)

 #Usage: